HGH: The Ultimate Guide (for Men & Women)

 These are the results of a user who ‘blasted’ HGH for 10 days, taking mega doses of 16 IU per day.
 Blast and cruise is a method sometimes utilized by bodybuilders, involving long-term drug use (rather than cycles).

 To overcome a plateau or to maximize gains in a short period of time, bodybuilders will significantly increase the dosage, known as a ‘blast’.
 This user experienced notable increases in muscle hypertrophy and fat loss from this protocol.

-Long-term use of AAS or HGH however can lead to the shut down of the endocrine system and thus is not recommended.
+However, we have seen that long-term use of AAS or HGH like this can result in the shutting down of the endocrine system (and thus is not recommended).

 HGH Before and After (With Insulin)

-We cannot confirm whether this bodybuilder has used HGH/insulin; however, these results are typical when combining these two drugs together.
+We cannot confirm whether this bodybuilder has used HGH/insulin.
+However, in our experience, these results are typical when combining HGH and insulin together.

 He has experienced noticeable muscle growth, a decrease in subcutaneous fat, more notable muscle definition and vascularity.

 However, he also displays higher levels of visceral fat, hence the increased protruding of the midsection (known as HGH gut).

 This before and after picture is the result of long-term HGH use (several years of injections).
 This female user administers HGH every day for weight loss and anti-aging benefits; however, the dosages utilized are unknown.

 Women are limited in regards to what steroids they can use, as many compounds cause virilization side effects.